CudaText-addons/cuda_spell_checker/readme/readme.txt

 "Options / Settings-plugins / Spell Checker / Config".
 Options are:

-- "lang": current language which user chose in "Select language" command
+- "lang": Current language which user chose in "Select language" command.
-- "underline_style" (0..6): style of line below words
+- "underline_style" (0..6): Style of line below words.
-- "confirm_esc_key" (0/1): allows to show confirmation when user presses Esc during long checking
+- "confirm_esc_key" (0/1): Allows to show confirmation when user presses Esc during long checking.
-- "file_extension_list": which files to check with option "Enable checking after text editing":
+- "file_extension_list": Which files to check automatically, by events (on_change_slow, on_open).
+    Possible values:
-    - "" (empty): disable on all files
+    - "" (empty value): Disable for all files.
-    - "*": enable on all files
-    - comma-separated list like "ext1,ext2,ext3": these extensions will be checked
+    - "*" (star character): Enable for all files.
+    - "txt,md,html": Enable only for listed file extensions, which are comma-separated, without dot-char.
+      To specify files without extension here, add item "-" (minus sign).

 About